 Hanien Conradie was represented at the Cape Town Art Fair in 2015, 2016 and 2017.

 Conradie is a popular contributor to panel discussions and symposiums around art and ecology.
-The paper Félix Guattari's The Three Ecologies (an ecological-art dialogue with Quanta Gauld) was, for example, presented by Conradie at the Deleuze and Guattari Symposium in 2015 at the University of Cape Town.
+The paper Felix Guattari's The Three Ecologies (an ecological-art dialogue with Quanta Gauld) was, for example, presented by Conradie at the Deleuze and Guattari Symposium in 2015 at the University of Cape Town.
+She recently delivered a paper at the Liquidscapes Creative Summit, held at Dartington Estate, Totnes UK in June 2018 which is in process of publication.

 In 2016 she was invited to be a participating artist in the South African portion of the Global Nomadic Art Project (GNAP); a 7 year project which supports eco-artists to travel across continents to re-activate the public's awareness and responsibility towards the biosphere.
-Conradie will be representing South Africa in Hungary at GNAP Eastern Europe in 2017.
+In 2018 Hanien was selected to participate in the UK portion of GNAP at the Dartington Estate, Totness.

 The Cape Town Art Fair 2017